Cheap Japanese food under $10

 Japanese Curry Express is not a halal-certified eatery.

-If you’re studying near Bencoolen, head to Gyunion for cheap halal Japanese rice bowls.
+If you’re nearby the CBD, head to Gyunion for cheap halal Japanese rice bowls.
 Their Gyu-don, for instance, costs $7.90 and features heaps of beef slices cooked in a sweet shoyu sauce.
-Chicken Curry Don ($7.50) is another noteworthy selection.
-Mellow sweetness imparted from the carrots complements the slight tinge of heat from the spice mix.
+Chicken Curry Don ($7.50) is another noteworthy selection, with a generous portion of curried chicken chunks.

 15. Wafu Japanese